Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

+for $T = 2^{k-1}$.
+This construction, which we borrow from \cite{beresteanu2004}, is useful as it imposes monotonicity through a \emph{linear} constraint, which is ideal for our implementation.
+In Section 4, we use this sequence of approximating classes in an application to the JTPA study, and then derive bounds on the maximum regret of PWM when $\mathcal{X} = [0,1]^2$; Proposition \ref{prop:monbias} provides a uniform rate at which $W^*_{\mathcal{G}_k} \rightarrow W^*_{\mathcal{G}}$ under some additional regularity conditions, and Corollary \ref{cor:monrate} derives the corresponding bound on maximum $\mathcal{G}$-regret. \end{example}

-\begin{example} Suppose the planner faces no restrictions on treatment assignment, so that $\mathcal{G}$ is the class of all measurable subsets of $\mathcal{X}$.
-Recall from Example \ref{ex:treatalloc1} that that the optimal allocation in this case is given by $G^*_{FB}$.
-In this setting it may seem natural to employ the \emph{plug-in} decision rule:
+\begin{example} Decision-tree based policy classes have recently become popular in treatment choice \citep[see for example][]{kallus2016, athey2017}.
+Suppose the planner faces no restrictions on treatment assignment, so that $\mathcal{G}$ is the class of all measurable subsets of $\mathcal{X}$.
+In this case we could consider approximating $\mathcal{G}$ via decision trees of \emph{increasing depth}.
+PWM could them be used to select the appropriate depth to use in practice. \end{example}